 It’s a tense time in American politics, to say the least.
 We asked Heidi Brooks, who studies organizational behavior and pioneered the course Everyday Leadership, for her advice on how organizations can respond positively to strong opinions and emotions around political issues—both during election season and after the votes have been cast.

-{Essay} The Fat, the Thin, and the Psychology of the Body A writer looks at recent books on women, fatness, and fasting.
+{Essay} The Fat, the Thin, and the Psychology of the Body: A writer looks at recent books on women, fatness, and fasting.

 A review of the books #VERYFAT #VERYBRAVE: The Fat Girl’s Guide to Being #Brave and Not a Dejected, Melancholy, Down-in-the-Dumps Weeping Fat Girl in a Bikini, by Nicole Byer; This Is Big: How the Founder of Weight Watchers Changed the World—and Me, by Marisa Meltzer; and Fasting Girls: The History of Anorexia Nervosa, by Joan Jacobs Brumberg.